-As a web designer, I have to decide among three units of measurement – px, ems, and rems.
+As a web developer, I have to decide among three units of measurement – px, em, and rem.
 Which one to use when, where and why has been a source of confusion and countless debates.
-In today’s post, I will explain the difference between px, ems, and rems and go over some practical applications for the various units of measurement.
+In today’s post, I will explain the difference among px, em, and rem and go over some practical applications for these three units of measurement.

 Pixel (px) is the easiest unit to use and is the one we are most familiar with.
 Px is an absolute unit of measurement, which means px values are used by the browser as is.
 For example, 10px will always display as exactly 10px.
 Contrary to what you may think, the size of a pixel isn’t always the same among different devices so a 15px on a Macbook is not the same as 15px on an iphone.
 However, it is important to note that on each device a px is always the same.

 A website that is done entirely using px is bad for web accessibility.
 This is because browsers allow users to set their default browser font-size to be something other than the default (usually 16px).
 If the user sets their default to 20px for example, all font-sizes should scale accordingly.
 However, that’s not the case with a website that defines font-sizes using px.
 Instead, a user’s font preferences won’t be reflected, which is considered bad user experience (UX).
 Thus, pixels may be a good choice for spacing and layout but not a good unit of measurement for font-size.

 Unlike px, em and rem are relative units of measurement, translated by the browser into px values.
 While em is relative to the font-size of the element on which they are used, rem is relative to the font size of the root HTML element.
 Using em and rem provide flexibility in web design, and the ability to scale elements up and down; they are therefore essential in responsive web design.